Convert character to factor with custom level order

-How to convert a column to a factor in R
+How to Convert Columns to Factors in R

 df <- data.frame(